-CICWA also run development programmes, and plan and create workshops in order to improve the health of children and families.
+CICWA also run health promotion programmes, and plan and create workshops in order to improve the health of children and families.

-Assignment overview
+2. Assignment overview

-The main focus of this assignment is to support the Paunu, and the monitoring of children and mothers' health on Rarotonga and the outer islands.
+The focus of this assignment is to support the development of Child Welfare as a community service.
+This is primarily with the Paunu, and the monitoring of children and mothers' health on Rarotonga and the outer islands.